aceteam/Coroutines/README.md

 As with any other C++ module, you need to add the **"ACETeam_Coroutines"** module to the list of dependencies of your module's .Build.cs file

 It's recommended that you include the following headers:
-- CoroutineElements.h to have access to the building blocks for your coroutines.
+- *CoroutineElements.h* to have access to the building blocks for your coroutines.
-- CoroutinesSubsystem.h for a simple way to run your coroutine.
+- *CoroutinesSubsystem.h* for a simple way to run your coroutine.
 The UCoroutinesSubsystem can execute coroutines in any circumstance.
 Even in the editor while it's not in play mode.
+- *CoroutineEvents.h* to have access to **MakeEvent<...>** and **_WaitFor** which will allow you to make events that optionally broadcast values, and have your coroutines wait for them and receive those values.

 For simplicity you can add a "using namespace" declaration so you don't have to preface coroutine elements with the ACETeam_Coroutines namespace.